iamadawra/imageprocessing/notes.md

 Fingerprints of Pixel Value Mappings
 ------------------------------------

+Note: For rest of these notes, h' is the histogram of the modified image, h is the histogram of the original image.

 * Consider the effect of a pixel value mapping on the histogram, h'(l).
 * Look at f(l) = h'(l) - h(l) and its frequency response.

+### Contrast Enhancement
+* Can prove that energy of DFT(h') >= energy of DFT(h).
+This increase in energy can't occur at DC (DC corresponds to sum of histogram values, i.e. the number of pixels).
+* Thus, DFT(h') has more energy at higher frequencies; but we expect DFT of unaltered histograms to have high energy at DC
+* We attempt to detect contrast enhancement by looking at strenght of high frequencies; but this can flag overexposed images as well.
+Use a pinch function to reduce color values at either saturation end (low values or high values).
+The pinch function can be seen in the ipython notebook.